staeter/work-in-progress/dialogue.md

 This doesn't mean avoiding hard or violent topics, nor does it mean abolishing debate or disagreement.
 It simply means to make ones best effort to reach the other, try to understand their point of view and progress from there.

-This principle not only guides community norms but also technical design as some design patterns can be used to encourage respectful behaviors.
-Possible patterns might be to prompt users to reconsider potentially harmful messages before sending them or ask users to emphasize constructive feedback over negative reactions in the comment box placeholder.
+This principle guides platform design through multiple channels: community guidelines and content creation tutorials can encourage empathetic communication, platform metrics can track and highlight constructive interactions rather than inflammatory ones, and interface design can promote understanding through features like prompts to reconsider harmful messages.
+These mechanisms help shape a culture where seeking to understand others becomes as natural as expressing oneself.

 ### 2. Optimistic